NC By Train: Raleigh–Wilmington

-The 2015 State Rail Plan continues to recommend both routes, listing the estimated cost of the Goldsboro route at $262,500,000 in 2014 dollars and its first-year ridership at 29,000, though the plan also requests new studies to update these figures.
+In the 2015 State Rail Plan, it continued to recommend both routes, listing the estimated cost of the Goldsboro route at $262.5 million (2014 US dollars) and its first-year ridership at 29,000, though the plan also requests new studies to update these figures.
 In March 2021, Amtrak included the Goldsboro route to Wilmington in its "Amtrak Connects Us" 15-year expansion vision.
+In December 2023, the Federal Railroad Administration selected the Raleigh–Wilmington route, via Goldsboro, as part of the Corridor Identification and Development Program.
+It was granted up to $500,000 toward engineering and feasibility studies and is prioritized for future federal funding.

+Raleigh–Winston-Salem

+The proposed corridor would connect Winston-Salem with Raleigh, with intermediate stops at Greensboro, Burlington, Durham, and Cary, complementing the existing state-supported Piedmont and Carolinian services.
+The proposed corridor would also include new frequencies, improvements to reliability, and new stations.
+Winston-Salem's restored Union Station would serve as the western terminus.
+Presently, Winston-Salem is only served by an Amtrak Thruway bus to High Point.

+Other proposed routes

-Charlotte – Lynchburg, Virginia
+Charlotte–Lynchburg, Virginia

 Service between Charlotte and Lynchburg, Virginia, is currently provided once daily by the long-distance Crescent.
 NCDOT is performing a preliminary evaluation for additional service, which may be achieved by extending a Northeast Regional round trip to Charlotte.
-The cost has been estimated at $35,600,000 in 2014 dollars.
+The cost has been estimated at $35.6 million (2014 US dollars).

-Raleigh – Greenville
+Raleigh–Greenville

-One or more Piedmont round trips could be extended from Raleigh to Greenville along the Carolina Coastal Railway, connecting with the Palmetto and Silver Service at Wilson station.
+The proposed route between Raleigh and Greenville would travel along the Carolina Coastal Railway tracks, connecting with the Palmetto and Silver Service at Wilson station.
 In July 2022, planners from NCDOT and Pitt County announced they would hire a contractor to conduct a feasibility study of the route after receiving a $250,000 federal grant.
 The study is expected to take 18 months.
 Supporters of the study include Greenville Mayor P.J.
 Connelly, East Carolina University Chancellor Philip Rogers, State Representative Brian Farkas, and the head of the Pitt-Greenville Convention & Visitors Authority.

-Raleigh – Morehead City

-Service from Raleigh to Morehead City via Selma Union Depot would be possible along existing Norfolk Southern track, with intermediate stops in Goldsboro, Kinston, and New Bern.
+In March 2023, NCDOT submitted the route to the Federal Railroad Administration's Corridor Identification and Development Program; but was not selected when the results were released in December of that same year.

-Raleigh – Hampton Roads, Virginia
+Raleigh–Hampton Roads, Virginia

-NCDOT has suggested studying service from Raleigh to Hampton Roads, Virginia's second-largest metropolitan area, home to Virginia Beach and Norfolk.
+In August 2015, NCDOT had suggested studying a service between Raleigh and Hampton Roads, Virginia's second-largest metropolitan area, home to Virginia Beach and Norfolk.
 The proposed route would require reconstruction of a disused Raleigh and Gaston Railroad line between Norlina and Roanoke Rapids.

+Raleigh–Morehead City

+The proposed route between Raleigh and Morehead City, via Selma Union Depot, would travel along the existing North Carolina Railroad track, with intermediate stops in Goldsboro, Kinston, and New Bern.
+In March 2023, NCDOT submitted the route to the Federal Railroad Administration's Corridor Identification and Development Program; but was not selected when the results were released in December of that same year.